 Figuring out what I should write about in my blog this month really was a no brainer.
 It’s not every month that I have a new book about to hit the shelves (Friday 28th March 2014).
 So from April onwards, if you happen to be passing a WHSmith’s then please do consider popping in.
-If you go to the Business section, you should find Sort Your Brain Out prominently displayed on the Capstone shelves.
-If not please drop me a line!
+You should find Sort Your Brain Out prominently displayed in the Non-Fiction and Business charts.
+If you can’t find it then please drop me a line!

 Although we have specifically targeted the business market in the first instance, primarily due to their familiarity with my co-author’s previous work, this truly is a book for everyone.
 We hope that business professionals will decide that other members of their family would also benefit from reading it and pass it on; whether the recipients are their children – to help them get the most out of their brains to achieve more in their education, or their own parents – to help them get the most out of their brain during the post-retirement years.
 In fact, the book has been carefully put together to ensure that readers of all ages will be able to get something out of it.
-If you fancy flicking through a few select pages, or perhaps even pre-order a copy with a 30% discount, then please click here.
+Happily we’ve already had some feedback that suggests we have been successful in achieving this goal.
+If you fancy flicking through a few select pages, or perhaps even pre-order a copy with a 30% discount, then please click here to see it on Amazon.

 This is my first foray into the world of publishing.
 Strictly speaking it’s the second book I’ve ever written, if you count my Ph.D. thesis.
 However I doubt whether more than a handful of people have ever pulled it out of the vaults of the University of London library in Senate House.
 For most readers it would be pretty incomprehensible anyway what with being laden with complex scientific terminology.
 The whole point of Sort Your Brain Out is to make the latest neuroscience accessible for everyone, not just the science enthusiasts.
 So with this in mind, for my first published book, it only seemed appropriate to co-author it with someone who has extensive experience in writing books that everyone can get something out of.
 And a few years back, thanks to a fortunate twist of fate, I met the perfect collaborator.